Jacobrhnielsen/hello-world/README.md

 # hello-world
-this is my first repository.
-i am looking forward to learning more.
+this is my first repository, this is great. i am looking forward to learning more.